List of characters in the Terminator franchise: Ed Traxler

 Ed Traxler, portrayed by Paul Winfield, is a lieutenant officer at the Los Angeles Police Department in 1984.
 He, along with his partner Vukovich, are the primary investigators in the Phone Book Killer case, in which two women named Sarah Connor are murdered in their homes.
 They help out Sarah Connor when she reports that she is being stalked, and Traxler advises her to stay in a public place until they arrive to pick her up.
 The perpetrator, a T-800 Terminator, attacks Sarah but she is rescued by Kyle Reese.
 In the ensuing chase, the Terminator crashes while the police arrest Reese, believing him to be the killer.
 Traxler and Vukovich observe Reese talking with Dr. Silberman and explaining that the Terminator was sent from the future to kill Sarah before the birth of her son, John, but was not sure which woman was its target so it decided to go for all three Sarah Connors in Los Angeles.
 Though Traxler becomes concerned, he tries to pacify Sarah by claiming that the Terminator is most likely an ordinary man on anasthetic drugs and wearing body armor, and arranges for her mother to pick her up.
-When the Terminator attacks the police station, however, Traxler attempts to gun down the cyborg with a machine gun, but the Terminator is unfazed and returns fire, mortally wounding Traxler.
+When the Terminator attacks the police station, however, Traxler attempts to gun down the cyborg with an m16A1, but the Terminator is unfazed and returns fire, mortally wounding Traxler.

 A deleted scene shows Traxler still alive after being shot but slowly dying.
 As Sarah and Reese are fleeing the station, Traxler begs Reese to keep Sarah alive no matter what and hands him his revolver, showing that he now believes his future stories.
 Sarah holds Traxler's hand for a second before they leave.